Learn more about our impactLearn more about our impact

 Human-caused global warming will impact people, wildlife, and habitats everywhere.
 We need to come together and immediately and aggressively cut emissions to save the Earth as we know it.
 Recent reports from international climate scientists and the US federal government have underscored the severe risks of inaction.
 The difference between blowing past 1.5°C (2.7°F) of warming and reaching or exceeding 2°C (3.6°F) is stark; the risk of heatwaves, floods, ice-free Arctic summers, and habitat loss, and more increase every moment we don’t act.

 Stopping the climate crisis is critical to our collective wellbeing, but no single country can stop the damage alone.
 The Paris Agreement is unprecedented in the near unanimity of nations it brought together on this issue and is the best way to secure the global cooperation needed to address climate change.

 The United States was instrumental in the design and negotiation of the Paris Agreement and signed on to it in 2015.
-As one of its signatories, the US submitted a pledge to cut emissions by 26%-28% relative to 1990 levels by 2025.
-In 2017, however, the federal government announced its intent to withdraw from the agreement after a new administration took office and on Nov.
+As a party to the agreement, the US submitted a pledge to cut emissions by 26%-28% below its 2005 levels by 2025.
+In 2017, the federal government announced its intent to withdraw itself from the agreement after a new administration took office and on Nov.
 4, 2020, the United States became the only nation to withdraw, and the only nation not a party to the agreement.
 However, on the first day of his new administration, President Biden issued an Executive Order to rejoin the agreement and committed to re-establishing the country as a global leader in the efforts to address the climate crisis.

 Over the past four years, more than 4,000 leaders from America’s cities, states, tribes, businesses, colleges, and universities have stood up to say they will continue to support climate action to meet the commitments of the Paris Agreement as part of the We Are Still In movement.
 These leaders have crossed cultural, political, economic, and social divides to take on the challenge of the climate crisis.